danielkong/LeetCode-Swift/iOS_Basic/iOS Summary.md

     * Generate **push notification certificates**

 2. iTunes Connect
-    * use to submit an app.
+    * Use to submit an app.
-        -  register a new app
+        -  Register a new app
-        -  enter the app’s description and screenshots
+        -  Enter the app’s description and screenshots
-        -  choose the price
+        -  Choose the price
-        -  configure game center
+        -  Configure game center
-        -  in-app purchases
+        -  In-app purchases